Coronavirus: Rates support for businesses

 Rates support package to help Northern Ireland businesses affected by the coronavirus (COVID-19)

 Several business rates support measures are available to help Northern Ireland businesses impacted by COVID-19.
-These include a rates holiday and rates relief for specific sectors hardest hit by the coronavirus pandemic.
+These include a rates holiday and rates relief for specific sectors identified by the NI Executive for a rates free period.

 Rates holiday for businesses